-Burgess Falls, one of the first Natural Areas, is on Tennessee’s Eastern Highland Rim and is noted for its scenic splendor.
-Sheer bluffs, narrow ridges, rolling water and abundant mixed forest, characterize this area.
+Burgess Falls, one of the first natural areas, is on Tennessee’s Eastern Highland Rim and is noted for its scenic splendor.
+Sheer bluffs, narrow ridges, rolling water and abundant mixed forest characterize this area.
 The 250-foot drop in the Falling Water River creates stunning scenery and overlooks and numerous waterfalls, a combined 300 feet in elevation.

 Tennessee Vacation eGuide

-The 2014 eGuide gives you instant access to Tennessee’s irresistible attractions and destinations.
+The 2016 eGuide gives you instant access to Tennessee’s irresistible attractions and destinations.
 Peruse venues online, then put in your order to get a free guide delivered to your doorstep.